-The Food and Drug Administration’s (FDA) recent expanded approval of Lorbrena (lorlatinib) for use as a first-line treatment option for anaplastic lymphoma kinase (ALK)-positive non-small cell lung cancer that has also spread to the brain is a step in the right direction for patients, but experts note there are still significant unmet needs.
+The Food and Drug Administration (FDA) recently expanded approval of Lorbrena (lorlatinib) for use as a first-line treatment option for anaplastic lymphoma kinase (ALK)-positive non-small cell lung cancer (NSCLC) that has also spread to the brain.
+That marks a step in the right direction for patients, but experts note there are still significant unmet needs.

 “The difficulty we have is that the brain has a blood-brain barrier that protects itself from chemicals,” Dr. Shayma Kazmi, medical director of thoracic oncology at Cancer Treatment Centers of America in Philadelphia, said in an interview with CURE®.
 “So really, systemic treatments like chemotherapy, which we used to use up until five or six years ago, would not penetrate the brain very well.”

-Up to 40% of patients with lung cancer, according to Kazmi, develop brain metastases — some of whom already have it present at the time of initial diagnoses.
-In general, common symptoms patients should be aware of may include headache, nausea, vision changes, clumsiness, forgetfulness and, under more serious circumstances, seizures.
+Up to 40% of patients with lung cancer, according to Kazmi, develop brain metastases, and some already have it present at the time of initial diagnosis.
+In general, common symptoms patients should be aware of include headache, nausea, vision changes, clumsiness, forgetfulness and, under more serious circumstances, seizures.

-Although it has been difficult to break the blood-brain barrier with conventional chemotherapies, there has been a dramatic amount of progress regarding treatment options for disease that has spread to the brain, says Kazmi.
-One of which is Lorbrena, which received an expanded approval on March 3.
-The drug had previously received an accelerated approval in November 2018 for the second- or third-line treatment of ALK-positive metastatic non-small cell lung cancer.
+Although it has been difficult to break the blood-brain barrier with conventional chemotherapies, there has been dramatic progress regarding treatment options for disease that has spread to the brain, Kazmi said.
+One is Lorbrena, which received an expanded approval on March 3.
+The drug had received an accelerated approval in November 2018 for the second- or third-line treatment of ALK-positive metastatic NSCLC.

-The FDA based its decision to expand the indication of Lorbrena on data from the randomized, multicenter, open-label, active-controlled phase 3 CROWN trial, which was conducted in 296 patients with ALK-positive metastatic non-small cell lung cancer.
+The FDA based its decision to expand the indication of Lorbrena on data from the randomized, multicenter, open-label, active-controlled phase 3 CROWN trial, which was conducted in 296 patients with ALK-positive metastatic NSCLC.
 These patients had not previously received treatment for metastatic disease.

-“The (trial) showed that Lorbrena, when compared to cabozantinib (Cabometyx), had tremendous systemic responses as well as almost 98% of patients didn’t have brain metastases at one year, versus the 60% from crizotinib,” Kazmi explained.
+“The (trial) showed that Lorbrena, when compared to crizotinib (Xalkori), had better systemic responses, and almost 96% of patients didn’t have brain metastases at one year, versus the 60% from crizotinib,” Kazmi explained.

-However, questions remain as to how this drug will affect the treatment of metastatic non-small cell lung cancers that have no genetic mutation such as ALK or EGFR, according to Kazmi.
-“There’s still a significant unmet need,” she says.
+However, questions remain as to how to best treat metastases in metastatic NSCLCs that have no genetic mutation such as ALK or EGFR, according to Kazmi.
+“There’s still a significant unmet need,” she said.

-Moreover, Dr. Lecia Sequist, director of the Center for Innovation in Early Cancer Detection at Massachusetts General Hospital in Boston, questions how Lorbrena compares head-to-head with the other newer drugs such as Alecensa (alectinib) and Alunbrig (brigatinib), which are also showing to be effective.
-“They are exponentially better for ALK and EGFR in terms of getting into the brain,” she says.
-“We’ve seen that when compared to older drugs, they are really doing a good job.”
+Dr. Lecia Sequist, director of the Center for Innovation in Early Cancer Detection at Massachusetts General Hospital in Boston, questions how Lorbrena compares head-to-head with newer drugs such as Alecensa (alectinib) and Alunbrig (brigatinib), which are also showing to be effective.
+“These other available ALK drugs are exponentially better at getting into the brain compared with crizotinib,” she said.

-Sequist notes that patients should be aware of a new set of possible side effects associated with Lorbrena use since the drug was specifically designed to get into the brain.
-She says, “These can cause mental and personality side effects that are a little different than we’ve seen with other ALK drugs, but they are usually well-managed by reducing the dosage and educating people about the types of side effects.”
-Other symptoms patients should monitor are swelling of the feet and legs, weight gain and changes to the triglycerides in cholesterol.
+Sequist noted that patients should be aware of a new set of possible side effects associated with Lorbrena use since the drug was specifically designed to get into the brain.
+“These can cause mental and personality side effects that are a little different than we’ve seen with other ALK drugs, but they are usually well managed by reducing the dosage and educating people about the types of side effects,” she said.
+Other symptoms patients should monitor are swelling of the feet and legs, weight gain and changes to the triglycerides that affect cholesterol.

 For more news on cancer updates, research and education, don’t forget to subscribe to CURE®’s newsletters here.